ovis-hpc/ldms/ldms/scripts/ldms_pll-ldms-static-test.rst

 GENERATED FILES
 ===============

+In this section 'test_dir' means one of the global test_dir or local scratch dir.

 *$test_dir/logs/vg.$k$VGTAG.%p*
    | *$test_dir/logs/vgls.$k$VGTAG.%p*
    | The valgrind log for the kth daemon with PID %p or the valgrind log
      for ldms_ls of the kth daemon with PID %p, if valgrind is active.
+     These are always stored in the global test_dir.

 *$test_dir/logs/log.$k.txt*
    |
    | The log for the kth daemon.
+     These are stored in the local test_dir unless -a is given to LDMSD.

 *$test_dir/logs/teardown.$k.txt*
    |
    | The teardown log for the kth daemon.
+     These are stored in the local test_dir.

 *$test_dir/logs/std.$k.io*
    |
    | The stdout/stderr for the kth daemon.
+     These are stored in the local test_dir.

 *$test_dir/run/conf.$k*
    |
    | The input for the kth daemon.
+     These are stored in the local test_dir.

 *$test_dir/run/revconf.$k*
    |
    | The input for the kth daemon teardown.
+     These are stored in the local test_dir.

 *$test_dir/run/env.$k*
    |
    | The environment present for the kth daemon.
+     These are stored in the local test_dir.

 *$test_dir/run/ldmsd.pid.$k*
    |
    | The transient pid file of the kth daemon.
 Contains the pid number.
+     These are stored in the global test_dir.

 *$test_dir/run/ldmsd.pid.$k.cnt.$timestamp.$filecnt*
    |
    | The open file list of the kth daemon at time $timestamp.
 The total
      is $filecnt.
+     These are stored in the local test_dir.

 *$test_dir/run/start.$k*
    |
    | The start command of the kth daemon.
+     These are stored in the local test_dir.

 *$test_dir/run/grind*
    |
    | The scratch directory for ldms_cpu_grind pidfiles
+     These are stored in the local test_dir.

 *$test_dir/run/grind/lead.$k.tasks_$p*
    |
    | File identifying task k as having started P ldms_cpu_grind processes.
+     These are stored in the local test_dir.

 *$test_dir/run/grind/ldms_cpu_grind.pids.$k.$j*
    |
    | Pidfile of the j-th grind process started by the k-th slurm task.
+     These are stored in the local test_dir.

 *$test_dir/store/*
    |
    | The root of store output locations.
+     These are stored in the global test_dir.

 *$test_dir/run/ldmsd/secret.$SLURM_JOBID*
    |
    | The secret file for authentication.
+     This is stored in the global test_dir.

 EXAMPLE
 =======